azolee/validator/Readme.md

 ## Usage

+For a complete list of available validation rules, please refer to the [Validation Rules](Rules.md) document.

 ### Basic Usage

 To use the validator, you need to define your validation rules and the data to be validated.
 Then, call the `Validator::make` method.